 General guide to the Bachelor's degree

-The Bachelor's programme is comprised of three years of 60 European Credits (EC).
+The Bachelor's programme comprises three years of 60 European Credits (EC).
 Each year is divided into four periods (quarters) of 15 EC of courses.

 First-year courses lay the foundation in knowledge and skills for all areas of the Bachelor's programme.
 The first year, however, also serves as a filter: if you are able to pass all first-year courses, you should be able to handle the rest of the programme as well.
-If you fail to pass at least 39 EC in the first year, you cannot continue the programme (See the appropriate section on Binding Study Advice in this prospectus).
+If you fail to pass a minimum amount of EC's of the 60 EC in the first year, you cannot continue the programme (See the section on Binding Study Advice in this prospectus).

 Second and third year

-During the second year you will finish the core curriculum of the Bachelor's programme in Chemistry.
-This means that the programme is mostly fixed, with a few electives.
+During the second year you will complete the core curriculum of the Bachelor's programme in Chemistry.
+This means that the second year programme is mostly fixed.
 See the the appropriate section of this prospectus for more details.

 Within the second and third year you also take some general skills courses that are available several times a year: